fabiojmendes/doorsys-firmware/README.md

 input.
 If an invalid or incomplete pin is entered, a rapid intermittent sound will be played notifying the user of the error.
 The same behavior is true for an invalid badge.

+Once a user starts typing a pin, they will have 10 seconds to complete the sequence otherwise the operation will be cancelled.